Reki43/assignment-3-part-2/README.md

 **Congratulations!
 You have successfully learned how to set up a Bash script, automate tasks with systemd, configure an nginx web server, and secure your server using a firewall with UFW!**

 ---
-# Assignment 3 - Part 2: Deploying and Configuring DigitalOcean Droplets with Load Balancing and Nginx File Server
+# Deploying and Configuring DigitalOcean Droplets with Load Balancing and Nginx File Server

-## Set Up Two Droplets and Configure Load Balancing
+## Task 1 - Set Up Two Droplets and Configure Load Balancing

-## Task 3 - Set Up and Configure the New Directory Structure for Your Server
+## Task 2 - Set Up and Configure the New Directory Structure for Your Server

 **1. Git Clone new generate_index File**